kjs452/KennysOpenDSKY/README.md

     apply the new input to the state machine. `Agc.state` is the current state the DKSY is in.
 5. Check the timer bits to see if the 100ms timer has triggered.
 If it has then:
-    a.
-Handle blinking behavior for various DSKY elements that can be set to blink.
+    + Handle blinking behavior for various DSKY elements that can be set to blink.
-    b.
-Handle the flickering of the COMP ACTY and UPLINK ACTY lights.
+    + Handle the flickering of the COMP ACTY and UPLINK ACTY lights.
 6. Redraw the DSKY state.

 ### Add New Instructions